 Once the first draft of your package definition is complete, you are then ready to test out its correctness by attempting to build it locally.

-To do so, just run $ guix build -K --file=<path/to/package/def>
+To do so, just run $ guix build -K --file=<path/to/package/def>.

 Make sure to add a line at the end of your package module to actually

-evaluate the package definiton (love-nuklear
+evaluate the package definiton (love-nuklear for my example), as

-flag tells Guix to build the package that the source
+the --file flag tells Guix to build the package that the source

-evaluates to.
-The -K
+within <path/to/package/def> evaluates to.
+The -K flag is short for

-, thus failed partial build results will be left in your
+--keep-failed, thus failed partial build results will be left in your

-directory instead of being removed.
+/tmp directory instead of being removed.

 Another source of useful debugging information is the build log, which